1. Insights from Bitcoin

 Now, here's the key point: In the design of PoW, Satoshi rejected the typical capitalist approach of promising a big pie with one hand (Bitcoin, often nicknamed the "big cake" by Chinese) while capitalizing on technology with the other.
 Technological capitalization refers to the practice of pre-selling “electronic cash” BTC as capital, allowing more capitalists to gain future anticipated value.
 By rejecting technological capitalization, Satoshi fundamentally rejected the traditional capitalist mode of production.

 Therefore, Satoshi’s design of Bitcoin’s public reward fund carries profound implications!
-It ultimately inspires us that, guided by the governance consensus of Bitcoin’s PoW, what is being built is not a capitalist future, but a new civilization for humanity!
+It ultimately inspires us that, guided by the governance consensus of Bitcoin’s PoW, what is being built is not a capitalist future.
+And it leads to a new civilization for humanity: communism!

 最后更新于